Jones, banged-up Giants visit Patriots on Thursday night

 The New England Patriots are receiving a spectacular performance from the defensive side of the football through their 5-0 start.
-The timing of facing the Patriots couldn't be worse for the New York Giants, who will likely be without their top two running backs and top two pass catchers when they face New England in Foxborough, Mass., on Thursday night.
+The timing of facing the Patriots couldn't be worse for the New York Giants, who will take the field without their top two running backs and top two pass catchers when they face New England in Foxborough, Mass., on Thursday night.

-Star running back Saquon Barkley (ankle) hasn't officially been ruled out, but published reports say he will miss his third straight game.
-Receiver Sterling Shepard and running back Wayne Gallman will sit out due to concussions, while tight end Evan Engram (knee) also is in jeopardy of missing the contest.
+Star running back Saquon Barkley (ankle) was ruled out on Wednesday afternoon and will miss his third straight game.
+Receiver Sterling Shepard and running back Wayne Gallman will sit out due to concussions, while tight end Evan Engram (knee) also was ruled out Wednesday.
 Barkley and Engram were officially listed as limited in Tuesday's "jog-through," an estimation of their participation had it been a full practice.
 Shepard and Gallman sat out.

-Barkley, who has a 6.4 per-carry average while rushing for 237 yards, is fine with letting his situation play out up until close to game time.
-"I do not know if I'm playing Thursday night.
-There is no decision yet," Barkley told reporters on Tuesday.
-"I know you guys asked Coach (Pat Shurmur), I know there are reports out there that I'm not going to play.
-It didn't come from my mouth, and it didn't come from Coach Shurmur's mouth, so I don't know how that story happened."

 "It's different.
 It's obviously my first time doing it here, so the routine is a little bit different, but that's part of the challenge," Jones said of his first Thursday night game.
 "They have the same challenge in a short week for them also, so I'm confident we'll be prepared.
 We're excited for the opportunity."
 The Patriots lead the NFL in scoring defense (6.8 points per game), total defense (238.4 yards), passing defense (160.4), third-down efficiency defense (12.7 percent, 8 of 63), sacks (24) and interceptions (11).
 Safety Devin McCourty leads the NFL with four interceptions, and linebacker Jamie Collins ranks second with three.